Welcome!

 Group leader

 I graduated from the University of Pavia and IUSS (Pavia, Italy) with a Master’s degree in Genetics and Molecular Biology.
 After Uni, I relocated to the MRC Centre for Neurodegeneration Research (King’s College London, UK) where I obtained a PhD in Neuroscience.
 In the lab of Chris Miller, I studied axonal transport using cultures of rodent primary neurons as a model.
 While studying for my PhD, I felt that much was known about the regulation of neuronal transport in vitro (i.e. in cell culture).
 However, how neuronal trafficking is orchestrated in an in vivo system was largely unexplored.
 For my postdoctoral training, I then decided to move to the MRC Laboratory of Molecular Biology (Cambridge, UK) in the lab of Simon Bullock to study neuronal trafficking in the Drosophila nervous system.
 During my postdoc at the LMB, I developed a strong interest in neuronal ageing and I obtained an NC3Rs David Sainsbury Fellowship to pursue these studies.
 I was recruited to the Maurice Wohl Clinical Neuroscience Institute (King’s College London, UK) as Van Geest Fellow in Dementia and Neurodegeneration to start my independent research group studying the regulation of intracellular trafficking in ageing Drosophila and in mammalian primary neurons.
-I am now a Lecturer in Cellular Neuroscience.
+I am now a Group Leader and Lecturer (tenured) in Cellular Neuroscience at King’s.
+I am also a Principal Investigator at the Multidisciplinary Institute of Ageing (MIA, Portugal).

 EMILY ANNUARIO

 I graduated with an Integrated MSc (MSci) in Neuroscience from King’s College London in 2016; I conducted my BSc project in Dr Hirth’s lab (IOPPN), investigating the RAN translated Dipeptide Repeat Proteins from ALS Drosophila models containing the G4C2 hexonucleotide repeat expansion.
 I then joined Dr Srivastava’s lab (Maurice Wohl Basic and Clinical Neuroscience Institute) for my masters year, where I differentiated and characterized populations of IPSC derived cortical neurons.
 In 2017 I joined the lab of Prof Plun-Favreau at UCL Queen Square Institute of Neurology, where I optimised and ran high content assays on SH-SY5Y neuroblastoma cell lines to identify Parkinson’s Disease risk genes as modulators of PINK1-Parkin mediated mitophagy (as part of the Parkinson’s Genes Consortium – Universities of Cambridge, Reading and UCL – and in collaboration with the ARUK Drug Discovery Institute UCL).
-I started the PhD in Alessio’s lab in September 2019 and, in collaboration with the lab of Dr Ferraiuolo at SITraN (University of Sheffield), I have been learning fibroblast reprogramming techniques.
-This will allow me to study how ageing affects mitochondrial dynamics along the axon in human fibroblast-derived neurons.
+I started the PhD in Alessio’s lab in September 2019 and, in collaboration with the labs of Prof Ferraiuolo at SITraN (University of Sheffield) and Prof Jerome Mertens (UCSD), I have been learning fibroblast reprogramming techniques.
+I am now a postdoc in Alessio’s lab.

 ETHLYN LLOYD-MORRIS